BIJOU STANDARD POODLES

 CASE IN POINT:

-This recently happen to a backyard breeder in Northern Ontario that was stuck with 2 litters
+This happened to a backyard breeder near Hanover, Ontario (now Ayton, Ontario) that was stuck with 2 litters

-of standard poodles that were not presold and were not going to sell anytime soon.
+of standard poodles in 2006 that were not presold and were not going to sell anytime soon.

 In Desperation, she emailed me to see if I would buy her pups from her.